Start your plant in a pot about 1-2 gallons (4-8 liters). Repot gently to avoid damaging the roots.

 To avoid burning or wilting, start it in filtered sun and gradually move it into brighter light over a period of a few weeks.

 Parrot's Beak has average fertilizing needs.
 Feed about every 2 months with a general-purpose fertilizer that contains micronutrients (I use this).

 Try to keep the soil evenly moist of the time (not constantly soggy though).
+Don't let it dry out.
 If you're unsure if the soil has the proper moisture in the root zone, use a moisture meter.